MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration.md

 API Management manages secrets by using objects called *named values* or *properties*.
 These objects securely store values that you can access through API Management policies.
 For more information, see [How to use Named Values in Azure API Management policies][apim-properties].

 ## Cost considerations
 In general, use the [Pricing calculator][Cost-Calculator] to estimate costs.
-Here are some other consierations.
+Here are some other considerations.

 ### API Management